 What's more, having this strategic approach will make life easier for you, saving you time and money and helping you create a brand that's trustworthy, credible and appealing.

-Is your current website consistent throughout?
+Is your current website consistent?
 Are there any tweaks you could make to ensure a good flow and user journey?
 Keep referring back to your welcome statement and go from there.

 Add some evidence